-Despite an anomalous increase in October 2015 (attributed to a volcanic eruption in Chile), the hole has been steadily shrinking over the last 14 years.
+Except for anomalous increases in 2015, 2020, and 2021 (attributed to volcanic eruptions in 2015 and 2021 and wildfires in Australia in 2020), the hole has been gradually shrinking.
 This is probably the result of phasing out the manufacture and use of chlorofluorocarbons.

 The spreading of this ozone-depleted air may account for the more gradual and more protracted declines that are being seen at midlatitudes.
 From 1978-1990, average ozone levels declined 8% over Europe and about 5% over the United States.
-This is ominous because ozone shields the earth's surface from much of the ultraviolet radiation reaching the earth from the sun.
+Smoke from recent massive wildfires (e.g. in Australia and the Pacific Northwest) can reach the stratosphere and weaken the ozone shield.
+These declines are ominous because ozone shields the earth's surface from much of the ultraviolet radiation reaching the earth from the sun.
 Ultraviolet rays can cause skin cancer, cataracts, and may depress the immune system.The graph (from C. R. Roy, et. al., in Nature 347:235, 1990) shows measurements of

 on several sunny days in Melbourne, Australia during December 1987 and January 1988.
 When ozone levels were low, ultraviolet light was more intense and vice versa.
 The drop in ozone, which lasted about a month, was probably caused by ozone-depleted air drifting in from the ozone hole over the South Pole.
 Most of the ultraviolet light that reaches the earth is ultraviolet "B" (UV-B), which includes wavelengths from 280 to 320 nm.